The Opportunity to Expand School Health Services and Increase School Funding

 The Center for Medicare & Medicaid Services (CMS) is encouraging states to include billing for “all medically necessary services” in their state plan amendments.
 This approach pulls from Medicaid’s comprehensive Early, Periodic, Screening, Diagnosis, Treatment (EPSDT) benefit.

-In addition to following the CMS recommendation, the Illinois Healthy Student SPA should include an updated and comprehensive list of approved Medicaid service providers, such as school psychologists and physician assistants.
+In addition to following the CMS recommendation, the Illinois Healthy Student SPA should include an updated and comprehensive list of approved Medicaid service providers, such as social workers and school counselors.
 Expanding services and allowing billing for additional types of providers helps schools build their capacity to meet the health needs not only of students enrolled in Medicaid, but of the entire student population.

 How might this opportunity increase funding for COVID-specific activities?